Puya Meithaba

-Historical Background
+Background

-The Meiteis — including the royal house — traditionally followed an indigenous faith of worship that revered nature, ancestors, and fertility gods and goddesses, called lais.
+The Meiteis—including the royal house— traditionally followed an indigenous faith of worship that revered nature, ancestors, and fertility gods and goddesses, called lais.
 Situated far outside Aryavarta, the region was immune from Vedic and Hindu influences; until at least the sixteenth century, the royal culture did not bear any signs of Hindu influence.
-(Note: In the absence of any source other than the royal chronicle, it is difficult to sketch a cultural history of premodern subaltern Manipur.)
-In 1704, Charairongba, the incumbent King became the first royal figure to be initiated into Vaishnavism — coins inscribing "Sri Krishna" were minted in the aftermath and Hindu temples constructed for the first time but there is no evidence that the public sphere was affected to any substantial degree.
-Five years later, his son Pamheiba ascended to the throne; he followed Meitei funerary rituals upon Charairongba's death and shew no inclination towards Vaishnavism, providing selective patronage to shrines for lais.
-However, in 1715, he adopted the Sakta tradition under one Bengali Brahmin and two years later, followed his father into being initiated as a Gaudiya Vaishnava; nonetheless, while Hindu temples were increasingly commissioned, patronage of Meitei sites continued as before.
+(Note: In the absence of any primary source other than the royal chronicle, it is difficult to sketch a cultural history of premodern Manipur.)
+In 1704, Charairongba, the incumbent King became the first royal figure to be initiated into Vaishnavism; coins inscribing "Sri Krishna" were minted and Hindu temples were constructed but there is no evidence that the public sphere was affected to any significant degree.
+Five years later, his son Pamheiba ascended to the throne; he followed Meitei funerary rituals upon Charairongba's death and initially showed no inclination towards Vaishnavism, providing selective patronage to the shrines for lais.
+However, in 1715, he adopted the Sakta tradition under one Bengali Brahmin and two years later, followed his father into being initiated as a Gaudiya Vaishnava.
+Nevertheless, while Hindu temples were increasingly commissioned, the patronage of Meitei sites continued as before.

-C. 1720, Santa Das Goswami, a missionary from Sylhet arrived in his court; he preached Ramanandi Vaishnavism, upholding it as the most appropriate sect for warriors.
-That Pamheiba had to face an increasingly recalcitrant Cachar and Tripura — even discounting Burma, their traditional enemy —, the martial ethos of the sect fitted to Pamheiba's expansionist ambitions; he converted in 1728 and, in the words of Rodney Sebastian, re-grammared the very concepts of kingship and the sovereign from within the religio-political authority of Ramanandi Vaishnavism, going on to adopt the title of "Maharaja" and identifying the region as the "Manipur" of Indian epical literature.
-Pamheiba also tried to unify the masses under a single religio-cultural authority, extensively Hindu-ising the cultural milieu in the process — mass-conversion rites were frequently held, translation of Puranas and Ramayana were commissioned, (Note: A copy of Bhagavata Purana was supposedly stolen off from a convoy of the Tripura Raj who were bringing it from Assam!)
-Hindu cultural norms like prohibition on beef were legalized, and Meitei festivals were hybridized with Hindu ones while lai shrines were destroyed, images of Meitei deities dismantled and recast into coins, and worship of some lais consigned only to the Brahmins.
+C. 1720, Santa Das Goswami, a missionary from Sylhet arrived in his court, preaching Ramanandi Vaishnavism and upholding it as the most appropriate sect for warrior-kings.
+Facing an increasingly recalcitrant Cachar and Tripura—and Burma, their traditional enemy—the martial ethos of the sect suited Pamheiba’s expansionist ambitions.
+He converted in 1728 and, in the words of Rodney Sebastian, "re-grammared the very concepts of kingship and the sovereign from within the religio-political authority of Ramanandi Vaishnavism," adopting the title of Maharaja and identifying his realm as the "Manipur" of Indian epic literature.
+Pamheiba, unlike his predecessor, tried to unify the masses under a single religio-cultural authority, extensively Hindu-ising the cultural milieu in the process—mass-conversion rites were frequently held, translation of Puranas and Ramayana were commissioned, (Note: A copy of Bhagavata Purana was supposedly stolen off from a convoy of the Tripura Raj who were bringing it from Assam!
+See Dutta, Deepashree (2025).
+"From Bandit Raja to Exemplary Devotee: Vaishnav Accounts of the Kingdom of Bishnupur" for a similar case in contemporary Bengal.)
+Hindu cultural norms like prohibition on beef were legalized, Meitei festivals were hybridized with Hindu ones while lai shrines were destroyed, images of Meitei deities dismantled and recast into coins, and worship of some lais consigned only to the (Hindu) Brahmins.